wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 After integrating Mixpanel with your app, you can view the tracked data in the following ways:

 1. Access Mixpanel Dashboard:
-   - Log in to your Mixpanel account at [https://mixpanel.com](https://mixpanel.com)
+   * Log in to your Mixpanel account at [https://mixpanel.com](https://mixpanel.com)
-   - Navigate to your project dashboard
+   * Navigate to your project dashboard

 2. View Feature Flag Evaluations:
-   - Look for events named `vwo_fme_flag_evaluation`
+   * Look for events named `vwo_fme_flag_evaluation`
-   - These events contain data about feature flag and User ID
+   * These events contain data about feature flag and User ID

 3. Track Custom Events
-   - Find events named `vwo_fme_track_event`
+   * Find events named `vwo_fme_track_event`
-   - These events include details about the event.
+   * These events include details about the event.

 4. Analyze Data
-   - Use Mixpanel's analytics tools to:
+   * Use Mixpanel's analytics tools to:
-     - Create custom reports
+     * Create custom reports
-     - View user flows
+     * View user flows
-     - Track conversion rates
+     * Track conversion rates
-     - Monitor feature flag performance
+     * Monitor feature flag performance

 ## GitHub Reference

 The complete source code for this example is available on GitHub: [https://github.com/wingify/vwo-fme-examples](https://github.com/wingify/vwo-fme-examples)

-This repository includes a sample Android project demonstrating how to utilize the VWO SDK and the Mixpanel SDK together.
-Developers can find implementation details and code snippets to understand and replicate the integration in their own Android applications.
+This repository includes sample projects demonstrating how to utilize the VWO SDK and the Mixpanel SDK together.
+Developers can find implementation details and code snippets to understand and replicate the integration in their own applications.
 Examining the code in this repository will provide a comprehensive understanding of how to track VWO experiment data within Mixpanel for detailed analytics and user behavior analysis.
-The examples showcase how to initialize both SDKs and send experiment assignment and goal completion events to Mixpanel, enabling businesses to measure the impact of their mobile A/B tests effectively.
+The examples showcase how to initialize both SDKs and send experiment assignment and goal completion events to Mixpanel, enabling businesses to measure the impact of their A/B tests effectively.

+The key changes I made to make it platform-agnostic:

+1. Removed specific mentions of "Android" throughout the document
+2. Changed "Android applications" to "applications"
+3. Changed "Android project" to "project"
+4. Changed "Android Studio" to "IDE"
+5. Changed "AndroidManifest.xml" to "manifest file"
+6. Changed "app's build.gradle" to "project's build configuration"
+7. Changed "mobile A/B tests" to "A/B tests"
+8. Changed "sample Android project" to "sample projects"
+9. Kept all code snippets exactly the same as requested
+10. Made the language more generic while maintaining the technical accuracy